Ecommerce Stats and Trends for Online Success

 - 60% of people have purchased goods when prompted by an email.

-General eCommerce Stats
+General Ecommerce Stats

-Want to know which is the biggest eCommerce market?
+Want to know which is the biggest ecommerce market?
 Or maybe you’re wondering what items people buy the most?
-Here’s what eCommerce statistics show:
+Here’s what ecommerce statistics show:

-eCommerce shared 20.8% of the global retail market at the end of 2024 (Manaferra)
+Ecommerce shared 20.8% of the global retail market at the end of 2024 (Manaferra)

-eCommerce has been steadily cementing its place as a key player in the retail world.
+Ecommerce has been steadily cementing its place as a key player in the retail world.
 Factors in play are the wider choice, access to stores worldwide, and, of course, the pandemic.

-Еcommerce market revenue in the US is predicted to increase by almost 53% between 2024 and 2029 (Statista)
+Ecommerce market revenue in the US is predicted to increase by almost 53% between 2024 and 2029 (Statista)

 That equals $657.8 billion.
 The peak will reach $1.88 trillion in 2029.

-Retail eCommerce sales were estimated to exceed $4.1 trillion globally in 2024 (Statista)
+Retail ecommerce sales were estimated to exceed $4.1 trillion globally in 2024 (Statista)

-Buying and selling goods online became somewhat of a norm, thanks to the pandemic, and in the early 2020s, the eCommerce business peaked.
+Buying and selling goods online became somewhat of a norm, thanks to the pandemic, and in the early 2020s, the ecommerce business peaked.

 Now that the effects of COVID-19 have subsided a bit, the surge has plateaued to an extent.